 Make sure your devices or the apps you are using are up-to-date and running the latest versions.
 This could be the YouTube app on mobile, or your internet browsers like Chrome, Firefox, Opera, or Safari, on desktop or mobile.

 If all else fails, try using a different browser to view YouTube comments.

 How to block links in YouTube comments

-If your YouTube channel is being spammed by people posting irrelevant/scam links, you can disable links in comments entirely.
+If your YouTube channel is being spammed by people posting irrelevant/scam links, you can disable links in the comments entirely.
 These comments will then be held for review and comments with links in live streams will be blocked entirely.
 This is also only active for new comments, existing comments with links will still be there (you can still remove them manually though).